Photo-art by Steve Wing

 I know exactly what she means.

 When I was a baby boomer, I was comfortable about being statistically significant.
 When we (even one out of ten of the 70 million of us boomers, all told) reached out for a book, it turned into a bestseller.
 When we popped a pill, it made millions to the corresponding pharmaceutical company.
 Well, now I am not just out of that demographic.
-Now, I can't help but think that those statistics were simply—wrong?—no, superfluous.
-Now I think that the real, true numbers are hidden out of view.
-The numbers that will explain a great many things, including me and my growing spleen.
+Now, I can't help but think those statistics were simply—wrong?—no, superfluous.
+Now I think the real, true numbers are hidden out of view.
+The numbers explaining a great many things, including me and my growing spleen.

 So here I am, I've dragged myself to work, I am slumped in my chair, I am poring over databases, running my routines, misusing federal resources on my, arguably, private obsession.
 Co-workers eye me with a mix of pity and suspicion.
 (Poor thing, it's gone to her head... ) How many females who subsequently developed Non-Hodgkin's lymphoma had worn an IUD during the Summer of Love and had been sick with jealousy decades after?
 How many ailing females never seek help of alternative medicine?